lundmar/riscv-gd32vf103-demo/README.md

-# Simple demo on how to boot a modern RISC-V chipset
+# Simple demo of how to boot a modern RISC-V chipset

 The source of this firmware demo is carefully crafted to be as simple as possible to get a single threaded system up and running on a modern 32 bit